-- Options into culvert removal should be investigated whereby the watercourse is opened up and included in site layout and design as blue / green infrastructure. - The 0.1% AEP undefended event outputs have been used as a proxy to provide a conservative estimate of the 1% AEP undefended event plus climate change.
+- There is potential residual risk to the site from a blockage or failure of this culvert and also the culvert inlet on Walverden Water.
+The impacts of any failure or blockage of both culverts should be investigated. - Options into culvert removal should be investigated whereby the watercourse is opened up and included in site layout and design as blue / green infrastructure. - The 0.1% AEP undefended event outputs have been used as a proxy to provide a conservative estimate of the 1% AEP undefended event plus climate change.
 Based on this approach, fluvial risk is modelled to remain largely similar in extent to the present day Flood Zone 3, with some slightly greater depths and hazards.
-However, climate change must be modelled to inform the exception test for this site. - The EA flood warnings should continue to be in place to ensure early evacuation of site users before an extreme flood event occurs.
+However, climate change must be modelled to inform the exception test for this site. - The EA flood warnings and alerts should continue to be in place to ensure early evacuation of site users before an extreme flood event occurs.
 Safe access and escape routes are available from several locations based on current information.